jroo162000/cmp-use/README.md

 The `layered_agent_full` folder contains a proof-of-concept Commander/Worker architecture.
 It can be run independently from the boot-repair scripts.

+The individual components of this demo (Commander, Worker, Memory agent, etc.) are summarized in [AGENTS.md](AGENTS.md).
+Refer to that document if you need a description of the responsibilities and interfaces of each part of the system.

 ### Installing requirements

 Create or activate a virtual environment and install the dependencies.
 The full set of packages is in `layered_agent_full/requirements.txt`.
 A smaller set is available in `layered_agent_full/requirements-minimal.txt`.